Illustration of a car, headphones, and a game controller.

 • Get into violent fights

-• Run from the police
+• Run from police

 • Use weapons

-• Explore adult-themed locations like strip clubs
+• Visit adult-themed locations

 Even though GTA is hugely popular, it was never designed with kids or younger teens in mind.
 Its M (17+) age rating signals that the content goes far beyond what is appropriate for developing brains.
 The game leans heavily into adult themes, intense action, and unfiltered online play that can be confusing or upsetting for younger players.